thrive is open for indoor & outdoor*, in-person, socially distanced yoga

 *We have a big back deck, rain cover, and some pretty rad outdoor heaters.
 Read on below, and check back here for any updates!

-As of March 22, 2021: Washington state is in a three-phase system, "Healthy Washington- Roadmap to Recovery."
-All counties in Washington state were moved to Phase 3 on March 22, 2021.
+Phase Status: Washington state is in a three-phase system, "Healthy Washington- Roadmap to Recovery."
+All counties in Washington state were moved to Phase 3 on March 22, 2021; as of May 23, 2021, Kitsap County remains in Phase 3.

 We're all about the ventilation: Thrive has a *big* back window in the yoga room as well as windows in our community area; these windows as well as the two yoga room doors are all open during every class, and our two yoga room fans are running for every class.
 So, even in our hot classes, you'll notice it's nice and breezy.
 Our infrared heaters in the yoga room feel like sunlight, so even on cooler or windier days, it's still cozy warm inside!